gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-5.md

 ???
 Question "Questions"

-    - Here in this example, we have used **`cudaDeviceSynchronize()`**; can you remove **`cudaDeviceSynchronize()`** and still get a correct solution? if not, why (think)?
+    - Here in this example, we have used **`cudaDeviceSynchronize()`**; can you remove **`cudaDeviceSynchronize()`** and still get a correct solution?
+If not, why (think)?
     - Please try with different thread blocks and array sizes.